 Preventing water damage before it starts saves you time and money.
 Regular inspections and maintenance can help catch issues early.
 Focus on areas prone to water exposure and potential leaks.

 Several steps can be taken to safeguard your home.
 To reduce moisture, ensure proper ventilation in areas like bathrooms and basements.
-Also, regularly check plumbing systems, gutters, and downspouts for proper operation.
+Also, regularly inspect plumbing systems, gutters, and downspouts to ensure proper operation.

 Here's a brief list of preventative measures to keep in mind:

-- Inspect for cracks in exterior walls and seal them promptly.
+• Inspect exterior walls for cracks and seal them promptly.

 Implementing these measures can prevent water damage and offer peace of mind.
 Being proactive is critical to avoiding future problems and ensuring the longevity of your home's walls.